AWegnerGitHub/awegnergithub.github.io-content/2016_03_23_my-experiences-releasing-a-package-to-pypi.md

 Having one on both was important while testing.
 It meant that I didn't have to send broken versions to the live PyPI server, and I could adjust ReStructuredText formatting issues without requiring another release to PyPI.
 Each time a version is pushed to PyPI it **must** have a new version number.
 By using the test instance, I could use as many of these fake versions as needed to fix things.
 Hooray for test environments!

 Before we perform this step automatically, we need to test that the PyPI accounts work.
-By following portions of a ["First Time with PyPI"][15] tutorial, I focused by steps down to these:
+By following portions of a ["First Time with PyPI"][15] tutorial, I focused my steps down to these:

  - Create a `.pypirc` file in your home directory - not your project directory.
 This won't be required once Travis CI is set up and configured, so having the passwords in this, temporarily, wasn't an issue because I eventually deleted the file.